In this article:

 - You will likely have to attend a homebuyer counseling program.
 These courses help educate future homeowners about managing their financial responsibilities.

 - Most times, the home must be located within certain geographic boundaries.

-You may be surprised to find that most agencies consider a "first-time" buyer anyone who has not had ownership interest in a primary residence within the last three years.
+You may be surprised to find that most agencies consider a “first-time” buyer anyone who has not had an ownership interest in a primary residence within the last three years.
 Others who may be eligible include:

 - Single parents who only owned homes while married to their former spouses

 - “Displaced homemakers” who have only owned with their spouses